kahikatea-2019/kidskash/README.md

 # KidsKash-Subject-to-change
-Helping Children learning about the importance of Money
+Helping Children learning about the importance of good decision making